open-telemetry/oteps/text/0240-app-telemetry-schema-vision-roadmap.md

 in this document, are created by application or library authors.
 An App Telemetry Schema may import any number of Semantic Convention Registries as needed.
 During the schema resolution process, a Resolved Telemetry Schema is created from an App Telemetry Schema.
-This Resolved Telemetry Schema is complete in itself and has no external references.
+This Resolved Telemetry Schema is self-contained and has no external references.
 Optionally, an App Telemetry Schema can extend an existing Resolved Telemetry Schema.
 Typically, the official OpenTelemetry root telemetry schema, which is a resolved schema, is extended to include the standard OpenTelemetry Semantic Convention registry.
 In complex cases, large enterprises might create their own intermediary resolved schemas for custom definitions.

-The idea of Resolved Telemetry Schema is actually an extension of the Telemetry Schema v1.1, which was first defined in this [OTEP 0152](https://github.com/open-telemetry/oteps/blob/main/text/0152-telemetry-schemas.md).
+The idea of Resolved Telemetry Schema is actually an extension of the Telemetry Schema v1.1, which was first defined in the [OTEP 0152](https://github.com/open-telemetry/oteps/blob/main/text/0152-telemetry-schemas.md).

 The following diagram illustrates a possible instance of a complex hierarchy of schemas and semantic convention registries.
 It involves several vendor and